IN THIS ARTICLE

 6 In-Demand UX Jobs

 The US Bureau of Labour Statistics predicts that jobs for UX designers will grow at 8%—much faster than average.
 It is also one of the best-paid jobs in the country, with UX designers earning a median salary of $75,000 and 10% of designers earning more than $109,000.
 A survey finds that 84% of product designers had a salary increase in the last 1-2 years, and they expect a 20% hike in the next 1-2 years.
+There are a number of different UX roles, so salaries can fluctuate, though.
+It’s best to look at each of the UX job titles individually to gauge your future earnings.

 1. UX Designer